 See!
 If you want to convey a particular mood, switch to another point of view, or move backward or forward in time, you need to use video transitions.

 Reading here, we know the most commonly used transitions in films.
-What should you do if you want to try more excellent and cool video transitions?
+What should you do if you want to try more excellent video transitions?
 Besides, how to add transitions to video?

 4 Useful Tips about Video Transitions

 Now, we can see fade, dissolve, wipe, whip pan and zoom are the most commonly used transitions in film.
-If you want to use more video transitions for free, you can try MiniTool MovieMaker because it offers 98 different video transitions.
-You can safely use these transitions to make a cool video or film as it is a free, simple video editing software without watermark.
+If you want to use more video transitions for free, you can try MiniTool MovieMaker because it offers many different video transitions.
+You can safely use these transitions to make a cool video or film as it is a free and simple video editor without watermark.

 Tip 2.
 How to Add Transitions to Video